Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars: Lengths of the lattice vectors for the optimal lattice

 \section{Lengths of the lattice vectors for the optimal lattice $A_4^\star$}

 Let the origin of the coordinate system coincides with some node of the $A_4^\star$ lattice, then one can compute the lengths of the vectors joining the origin with other nodes of the lattice.
-The first 100 smallest \emph{squares} of the lengths, in ascending order, equal
+We have checked that the first 119 smallest \emph{squares} of the lengths can be written as \be 10n,\; 10n+2,\;10n+3,\;10n+5,\;10n+7,\;10n+8, \ee where $n\in\{0,1,\ldots,19\}$, so the lengths form the following increasing sequence